Rhomi/Full-stack-ML-Tool/README.md

 ### ML Tool Using Flask+Mongo+Docker

 The application runs Machine Learning models on your dataset of choice.
-The current implementation uses an ANN model built on Keras
+We can create ML experiments on the tool to record each experiment we run on the dataset.
+The current implementation uses an ANN model built on Keras and more models will be added in the coming iterations.

 ### Instructions to Install Docker.
 Link - https://docs.docker.com/toolbox/overview/